ARebber/ProjectGetData/CodeBook.md

 ------- | --------------- | -----------
-01      | subject         | Subject or person performing the activity 02      | activity        | Indicates which of the 6 activities done in the experiment was performed 03      | tBodyAcc.mean...X | Mean of time signal on body acceleration mean on the X axis (normalized) 04      | tBodyAcc.mean...Y | Mean of time signal on body acceleration mean on the Y axis (normalized) 05      | tBodyAcc.mean...Z | Mean of time signal on body acceleration mean on the Z axis (normalized) 06      | tGravityAcc.mean...X | Mean of time signal on gravity acceleration mean on X axis (normalized) 07      | tGravityAcc.mean...Y
-08      | tGravityAcc.mean...Z
-09      | tBodyAccJerk.mean...X
-10      | tBodyAccJerk.mean...Y
-11      | tBodyAccJerk.mean...Z
-12      | tBodyGyro.mean...X
-13      | tBodyGyro.mean...Y
-14      | tBodyGyro.mean...Z
-15      | tBodyGyroJerk.mean...X
-16      | tBodyGyroJerk.mean...Y
-17      | tBodyGyroJerk.mean...Z
-18      | tBodyAccMag.mean..
-19      | tGravityAccMag.mean..
-20      | tBodyAccJerkMag.mean..
-21      | tBodyGyroMag.mean..
-22      | tBodyGyroJerkMag.mean..
-23      | fBodyAcc.mean...X
-24      | fBodyAcc.mean...Y
-25      | fBodyAcc.mean...Z
-26      | fBodyAcc.meanFreq...X
-27      | fBodyAcc.meanFreq...Y
-28      | fBodyAcc.meanFreq...Z
-29      | fBodyAccJerk.mean...X
-30      | fBodyAccJerk.mean...Y
-31      | fBodyAccJerk.mean...Z
-32      | fBodyAccJerk.meanFreq...X
-33      | fBodyAccJerk.meanFreq...Y
-34      | fBodyAccJerk.meanFreq...Z
-35      | fBodyGyro.mean...X
-36      | fBodyGyro.mean...Y
-37      | fBodyGyro.mean...Z
-38      | fBodyGyro.meanFreq...X
-39      | fBodyGyro.meanFreq...Y
-40      | fBodyGyro.meanFreq...Z
-41      | fBodyAccMag.mean..
-42      | fBodyAccMag.meanFreq..
-43      | fBodyBodyAccJerkMag.mean..
-44      | fBodyBodyAccJerkMag.meanFreq..
-45      | fBodyBodyGyroMag.mean..
-46      | fBodyBodyGyroMag.meanFreq..
-47      | fBodyBodyGyroJerkMag.mean..
-48      | fBodyBodyGyroJerkMag.meanFreq..
-49      | angle.tBodyAccMean.gravity.
-50      | angle.tBodyAccJerkMean..gravityMean.
-51      | angle.tBodyGyroMean.gravityMean.
-52      | angle.tBodyGyroJerkMean.gravityMean.
-53      | angle.X.gravityMean.
-54      | angle.Y.gravityMean.
-55      | angle.Z.gravityMean.
-56      | tBodyAcc.std...X
-57      | tBodyAcc.std...Y
-58      | tBodyAcc.std...Z
-59      | tGravityAcc.std...X
-60      | tGravityAcc.std...Y
-61      | tGravityAcc.std...Z
-62      | tBodyAccJerk.std...X
-63      | tBodyAccJerk.std...Y
-64      | tBodyAccJerk.std...Z
-65      | tBodyGyro.std...X
-66      | tBodyGyro.std...Y
-67      | tBodyGyro.std...Z
-68      | tBodyGyroJerk.std...X
-69      | tBodyGyroJerk.std...Y
-70      | tBodyGyroJerk.std...Z
-71      | tBodyAccMag.std..
-72      | tGravityAccMag.std..
-73      | tBodyAccJerkMag.std..
-74      | tBodyGyroMag.std..
-75      | tBodyGyroJerkMag.std..
-76      | fBodyAcc.std...X
-77      | fBodyAcc.std...Y
-78      | fBodyAcc.std...Z
-79      | fBodyAccJerk.std...X
-80      | fBodyAccJerk.std...Y
-81      | fBodyAccJerk.std...Z
-82      | fBodyGyro.std...X
-83      | fBodyGyro.std...Y
-84      | fBodyGyro.std...Z
-85      | fBodyAccMag.std..
-86      | fBodyBodyAccJerkMag.std..
-87      | fBodyBodyGyroMag.std..
-88      | fBodyBodyGyroJerkMag.std..
+01      | subject         | Subject or person performing the activity 02      | activity        | Indicates which of the 6 activities done in the experiment was performed 03      | tBodyAcc.mean...X | Mean of the time signal on body acceleration mean on the X axis (normalized) 04      | tBodyAcc.mean...Y | Mean of the time signal on body acceleration mean on the Y axis (normalized) 05      | tBodyAcc.mean...Z | Mean of the time signal on body acceleration mean on the Z axis (normalized) 06      | tGravityAcc.mean...X | Mean of the time signal on gravity acceleration mean on X axis (normalized) 07      | tGravityAcc.mean...Y | Mean of the time signal on gravity acceleration mean on Y axis (normalized) 08      | tGravityAcc.mean...Z | Mean of the time signal on gravity acceleration mean on Z axis (normalized) 09      | tBodyAccJerk.mean...X | Mean of the Jerk signal of body linear acceleration mean on X axis (normalized) 10      | tBodyAccJerk.mean...Y | Mean of the Jerk signal of body linear acceleration mean on Y axis (normalized) 11      | tBodyAccJerk.mean...Z | Mean of the Jerk signal of body linear acceleration mean on Z axis (normalized) 12      | tBodyGyro.mean...X | Mean of the
+13      | tBodyGyro.mean...Y | Mean of the
+14      | tBodyGyro.mean...Z | Mean of the
+15      | tBodyGyroJerk.mean...X | Mean of the
+16      | tBodyGyroJerk.mean...Y | Mean of the
+17      | tBodyGyroJerk.mean...Z | Mean of the
+18      | tBodyAccMag.mean.. | Mean of the
+19      | tGravityAccMag.mean.. | Mean of the
+20      | tBodyAccJerkMag.mean.. | Mean of the
+21      | tBodyGyroMag.mean.. | Mean of the
+22      | tBodyGyroJerkMag.mean.. | Mean of the
+23      | fBodyAcc.mean...X | Mean of the
+24      | fBodyAcc.mean...Y | Mean of the
+25      | fBodyAcc.mean...Z | Mean of the
+26      | fBodyAcc.meanFreq...X | Mean of the
+27      | fBodyAcc.meanFreq...Y | Mean of the
+28      | fBodyAcc.meanFreq...Z | Mean of the
+29      | fBodyAccJerk.mean...X | Mean of the
+30      | fBodyAccJerk.mean...Y | Mean of the
+31      | fBodyAccJerk.mean...Z | Mean of the
+32      | fBodyAccJerk.meanFreq...X | Mean of the
+33      | fBodyAccJerk.meanFreq...Y | Mean of the
+34      | fBodyAccJerk.meanFreq...Z | Mean of the
+35      | fBodyGyro.mean...X | Mean of the
+36      | fBodyGyro.mean...Y | Mean of the
+37      | fBodyGyro.mean...Z | Mean of the
+38      | fBodyGyro.meanFreq...X | Mean of the
+39      | fBodyGyro.meanFreq...Y | Mean of the
+40      | fBodyGyro.meanFreq...Z | Mean of the
+41      | fBodyAccMag.mean.. | Mean of the
+42      | fBodyAccMag.meanFreq.. | Mean of the
+43      | fBodyBodyAccJerkMag.mean.. | Mean of the
+44      | fBodyBodyAccJerkMag.meanFreq.. | Mean of the
+45      | fBodyBodyGyroMag.mean.. | Mean of the
+46      | fBodyBodyGyroMag.meanFreq.. | Mean of the
+47      | fBodyBodyGyroJerkMag.mean.. | Mean of the
+48      | fBodyBodyGyroJerkMag.meanFreq.. | Mean of the
+49      | angle.tBodyAccMean.gravity. | Mean of the
+50      | angle.tBodyAccJerkMean..gravityMean. | Mean of the
+51      | angle.tBodyGyroMean.gravityMean. | Mean of the
+52      | angle.tBodyGyroJerkMean.gravityMean. | Mean of the
+53      | angle.X.gravityMean. | Mean of the
+54      | angle.Y.gravityMean. | Mean of the
+55      | angle.Z.gravityMean. | Mean of the
+56      | tBodyAcc.std...X | Mean of the
+57      | tBodyAcc.std...Y | Mean of the
+58      | tBodyAcc.std...Z | Mean of the
+59      | tGravityAcc.std...X | Mean of the
+60      | tGravityAcc.std...Y | Mean of the
+61      | tGravityAcc.std...Z | Mean of the
+62      | tBodyAccJerk.std...X | Mean of the
+63      | tBodyAccJerk.std...Y | Mean of the
+64      | tBodyAccJerk.std...Z | Mean of the
+65      | tBodyGyro.std...X | Mean of the
+66      | tBodyGyro.std...Y | Mean of the
+67      | tBodyGyro.std...Z | Mean of the
+68      | tBodyGyroJerk.std...X | Mean of the
+69      | tBodyGyroJerk.std...Y | Mean of the
+70      | tBodyGyroJerk.std...Z | Mean of the
+71      | tBodyAccMag.std.. | Mean of the
+72      | tGravityAccMag.std.. | Mean of the
+73      | tBodyAccJerkMag.std.. | Mean of the
+74      | tBodyGyroMag.std.. | Mean of the
+75      | tBodyGyroJerkMag.std.. | Mean of the
+76      | fBodyAcc.std...X | Mean of the
+77      | fBodyAcc.std...Y | Mean of the
+78      | fBodyAcc.std...Z | Mean of the
+79      | fBodyAccJerk.std...X | Mean of the
+80      | fBodyAccJerk.std...Y | Mean of the
+81      | fBodyAccJerk.std...Z | Mean of the
+82      | fBodyGyro.std...X | Mean of the
+83      | fBodyGyro.std...Y | Mean of the
+84      | fBodyGyro.std...Z | Mean of the
+85      | fBodyAccMag.std.. | Mean of the
+86      | fBodyBodyAccJerkMag.std.. | Mean of the
+87      | fBodyBodyGyroMag.std.. | Mean of the
+88      | fBodyBodyGyroJerkMag.std.. | Mean of the